 Last week’s World Health day has got a lot of us thinking about our well-being and improving our lifestyles.
 Changing behaviours can feel overwhelming, but many of us aren’t using the incredibly advanced and pretty easy tools available on our iPhones.
 Maybe that’s because some of the more sophisticated health apps can overwhelm us; too much information can be as blinding as none, if you’ve come to this page looking for running apps we have a separate, but equally great page for that.

-Since the release of the iPhone 8, iPhone 8 Plus and the iPhone X, we’ve come to expect more health based functionality from our pocket essentials and this year’s new iPhone XS and iPhone XS Max are no exception.
+Since the release of the iPhone 8, iPhone 8 Plus and the iPhone X, we’ve come to expect more health based functionality from our pocket essentials and this year’s new iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are no exception.

-Phones are good when it comes to so many things, but nothing is more important than taking care of your metal and physical health.
+Phones are good when it comes to so many things, but nothing’s more important than taking care of your metal and physical health.
 We’ve put together seven simple, informative and effective ways you can track and improve all-round well-being with your trusty iPhone.

 The iPhone Health App

 We can’t talk about iPhone health features without mentioning this in-built app.
 Yes, there are more advanced options out there, but this simple, accessible and easy-to-use app encourages users to see themselves holistically, by bringing all your data into one place.
 Health keeps its focus to just four main areas: activity, eating, sleeping and mindfulness/relaxation.
 Think of it as a centralised data hub; it’ll allow you to record essential medical data (useful for emergencies) and also record your steps and even how many stairs you’ve climbed.